Blue-eyed Grass (Sisyrinchium montanum)

 Photo by Laticia Provencio

 The leaves are what give the plant its name.
 Long, narrow, and blade‑like, they rise from the base in a loose fan.
 When the wind moves through a patch of blue‑eyed grass, the leaves ripple like water, and the flowers bob gently above them.
-It’s a small, quiet motion, but it always feels like a greeting.
+In a light breeze, it’s a small, quiet motion.

 I find blue‑eyed grass in all kinds of places—prairies, meadows, open woodlands, even rocky slopes and roadsides.
-It’s adaptable, content with full sun or partial shade, and comfortable in soils that range from moist to dry.
+It’s adaptable, grows in full sun or partial shade, and thrives in soils that range from moist to dry.
 That flexibility means it often shows up where I least expect it, adding a spark of color to an otherwise ordinary stretch of ground.

 USDA NRCS Plants Database — Sisyrinchium species (blue‑eyed grass) profile